xaveagle/RBE2001/README.md

 Install "The Arduino Eclipse IDE named Sloeber" and restart eclipse.

-Set the workspace to Arduino mode.
+If you are using Windows you may get an error regarding paths being longer than 40 characters.
+Click Ok

+Set the workspace to Arduino mode by cicking the Arduino button in the top right hand corner next to quick access or by opening perspective and selecting Arduino

 Open the Arduino Preferences:
 ```